Government Pension Fund of Norway: Currency portfolio

 In October 2010 the fund spent NOK 600 million ($136.4 million as of October 2010) daily buying foreign currencies.
 That figure would be increased to 800 million kroner daily in November.
 This practice was suspended in January 2011, and on 31 January it was announced that this would also be the case in February.

 Government Pension Fund – Norway

 The Government Pension Fund – Norway (Statens pensjonsfond Norge, SPN) was established by the National Insurance Act (Folketrygdloven) in 1967 under the name National Insurance Scheme Fund (Folketrygdfondet).
 The name was changed at the same time as the former Petroleum Fund, on 1 January 2006.
 It continues to be managed by a separate board and separate government entity, still named Folketrygdfondet.
-The Government Pension Fund – Norway had a value of NOK 240.2 billion at the end of 2017.
+The Government Pension Fund – Norway had a value of NOK 384 billion autumn 2024.
 Unlike the Global division, it is required to limit its investments to companies in the Norwegian stock market, predominantly on the Oslo Stock Exchange.
 The Fund is not allowed to own more than a 15% interest in any single Norwegian company.